GHOST-Aram/e-commerce-api/authenticator.md

 ## Authenticator

-The Authenticator uses JSON Web tokens.
-It provides an authorizaion token.
+The Authenticator issuess an authorizaion token.
 The details required are a registered `email` and a `password`.
 The authenticator verifies user details and responds with a token or an error.
 If the user details are valid, the Authenticator with an authorization token.
-However, if the `email` is not registered or the `password` is wrong, the Authentication responds with `401 Unauthorised` status.
+However, if the `email` is not registered or the `password` is wrong, the Authenticator responds with `401 Unauthorised` status.

 Here is an example of an authentication request.